 VERDICT: Amazing.
 My favorite was the jalapeño cheddar sausage.
 It didn’t sit as heavy as you’d expect, and I loved the added flavor!
 There are no plates, your meat is folded up neatly into butcher paper.
 I heard there were no forks or sauce but we had both.
 Although the sauce was definitely not necessary!

 Stop #2: Smitty’s Market

 Next, we drove back downtown and parked on Commerce Street to try Smitty’s.
 Enter on the Commerce Street entrance if you can, the walls, darkened from over a century of slow-smoked meat, make a powerful entrance.

 At the end of the hall admire the original brick pits and order up.
 We ordered fatty brisket, shoulder clod, and a pork rib.
 I ate too much sausage at Kreuz so I passed on it here.

 Butcher paper package of meat in hand, go into the dining room next door to order drinks and sides.
 There are no forks here, eat with your hands.
 When I asked why the girl just barked back “tradition!” (she must get that question a lot).

-VERDICT: Best BBQ I have ever had.
+Best barbecue in Lockhart (and best I have ever had!).
 I always order brisket but I never LOVE brisket.
 This shoulder clod was the most flavorful, buttery brisket I’ve ever tasted.
 I wish we had eaten less before because I wanted to want to eat more here.
 I was just too full.

 If you’re still hungry and ready to keep going, here’s where to go next.
 Next time we’ll try these!